Hamre Municipality: General information

 The parish of Hammer (later spelled Hamre) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1885, the northwestern district of Hamre on the island of Holsnøy and the area around the village of Alversund on the mainland (population: 2,793) was separated to become the new municipality of Alversund.
-On 1 January 1904, the western district of Hamre (population: 1,625) was separated to become the new municipality of Åsane.
-The split left Hamre with a population of 2,914.
-On 1 July 1914 a part of western Hamre with 622 inhabitants was transferred to Åsane.
+On 1 January 1885, the northwestern district of Hamre on the island of Holsnøy and the area around the village of Alversund on the mainland (population: 2,793) was separated to become the new Alversund Municipality.
+After this split, Hammer Municipality had 3,737 residents.

+On 1 January 1904, the western district of Hammer Municipality (population: 1,625) was separated to become the new Aasene Municipality (later spelled Åsane).
+The split left Hammer Municipality with a population of 2,914.
+On 1 July 1914 a part of western Hammer Municipality with 622 inhabitants was transferred to Åsane Municipality.
 The spelling of the name was changed from "Hammer" to "Hamre" by a royal resolution in 1915.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964 the municipality of Hamre was dissolved and its lands were split up as follows:
+On 1 January 1964, Hamre Municipality was dissolved and its lands were split up as follows: